Ridlsan/iqtoolkit/docs/blog/building-part-05.md

-Okay, now that Iíve built hybrid expression trees, bound them and gave them a nice spanking, I still need to get text out or the whole process is for naught.
+Okay, now that I‚Äôve built hybrid expression trees, bound them and gave them a nice spanking, I still need to get text out or the whole process is for naught.
 So I took the text generating code from the QueryTranslator and built a new QueryFormatter class whose sole responsibility is to generate the text from an expression tree.
 No more needing to actually build the tree at the same time.